uniswapfoundation/HookRegistry/README.md

 # HookRegistry

-HookRegistry is an open-source platform that unites curated hooks for the Uniswap V4 ecosystem, enabling developers, companies, and products to share and manage custom hooks efficiently.
-This repository serves as the primary location for HookList JSON schemas, community-contributed HookLists, and version control of HookLists curated by trusted entities.
+HookRegistry is an open-source platform that allows for the creation of curated hook lists for the Uniswap V4 ecosystem.
+Developers, companies, and products can share and manage custom lists of hooks efficiently and more securely.
+This repository serves as the primary location for community-contributed HookLists.

 ## 📖 Overview